 - Meeting credit — Using points toward meeting credit gives you a bit more value.
 You can redeem 15,000 World of Hyatt points for $200 of future meeting or event credit (and higher increments of 15,000 points), yielding a value of 1.33 cents per point.

 - Airlines transfers — You can also convert your World of Hyatt points to airline miles.
 The typical rate is 2.5 Hyatt points per airline mile with most programs, although there are a few exceptions to this rule.
 If you convert a full 50,000 points at once, you’ll receive 5,000 bonus airline miles.
-In general, this does not provide good value, unless you have a use for miles in an obscure airline program or have a specific high-value redemption in mind, such as international first class flights.
+In general, this does not provide good value, unless you need a few miles to top off your account to book an award ticket or have a specific high-value redemption in mind, such as international first-class flights.

 Hyatt elite status

 World of Hyatt elite status is valid from the moment you qualify for it through the end of February two calendar years in the future.
-For example, if I qualify for Explorist in September 2020, this status will be valid through February 2022.
+For example, if you qualify for Explorist in September 2022, this status will last until February 2024.